Protect your Accounts With VeriMark™

 A: Thunderbolt 3 is based on the DisplayPort 1.2 specification and can support up to 2 streams (eight lanes) of DisplayPort 1.2 video bandwidth.
 A single cable now provides four times the data and twice the video bandwidth of any other cable, while also supplying up to 100W of power.
 One 4K display (4096 x 2160) 30-bit @ 120 Hz One 5K display (5120 x 2880) 30-bit @ 60 Hz Two 4K displays each (4096 x 2160) 30-bit @ 60 Hz.

 A: Submit your interest in developing Thunderbolt technology products here: https://thunderbolttechnology.net/developer-application

-A: For Press and Analyst enquiries, please contact: firstname.lastname@example.org.
+A: For Press and Analyst inquiries, please contact: firstname.lastname@example.org.

 A: This dock supports the Gigabit Ethernet standard which provides a maximum data rate of 1Gbps.
 Actual Ethernet speeds may vary depending on, but not limited to, Internet bandwidth, Ethernet cables, network switches, and the hardware and firmware performance of the host computer.